Skip to main content

 Exact Match

-If the URL exactly matches a request URL, it’s returned.
+If the provided URL exactly matches one request, the network data of that request is returned.

 Substring Match